Skip to main content

 5. Don't Complain Constantly

-• We all love a good whinge, particularly when the workload is building up, but make sure to talk about positive things as well.
+• We all love a good whinge - particularly when the workload is building up, but make sure to talk about positive things as well.

 Where to Make Friends

-Check in with your S2S Mentor to make sure you know about meet ups that they organise, and go along to New2Dublin in the Global Room every Monday for the first 6 weeks of term.
+Check in with your S2S Mentor to make sure you know about meet ups that they organise, and go along to the New 2 Dublin sessions held in the Global Room every Wednesday for the first 8 weeks of term.
 As well as getting to know your classmates, make sure to take part in Club and Society events to try and meet new people.
 If you're interested in something that there isn't a society for, have a look on MeetUp.com to meet some like-minded folk.
 Or, you could always set up your own society!

 S2S Mentor